-More than 1 million international students currently are pursuing postsecondary education in the U.S., representing about 5 percent of the total college enrollment.
+More than 1 million international students are pursuing postsecondary education in the U.S., representing about 5% of the total enrollment.
 Almost half of international students in the U.S. come from China and India, followed by Saudi Arabia, South Korea, Canada, Vietnam, Taiwan, Brazil, Japan and Mexico.

-The Institute of International Education (IIE) publishes an annual two-page fact sheet about international students in the U.S. and U.S. students studying in other countries as part of their Open Doors initiative.
+The Institute of International Education (IIE) publishes an annual two-page fact sheet about international students in the U.S. and American students studying in other countries as a part of their Open Doors initiative.
 The fact sheet provides a lot of interesting statistics.

 The college admissions process for international students is similar to the process for domestic applicants, with a few key differences:

-- Early admission options, such as early action and early decision, and deferred admission are not available to international students
+- Early admission (early action, early decision and deferred admission) are not available to international students

 - International students should allow enough time to submit materials by the college’s deadlines, given possible delays in sending materials by postal mail.
 It is best to use an express carrier, such as FedEx, DHL and UPS

 Start by visiting a U.S. educational advising center in your country.
 These centers provide free information and advice about applying for admission to U.S. colleges and universities.
 They also have libraries of reference materials and run pre-departure orientation seminars.
 Additional information may be obtained through Education USA on the U.S. Department of State web site.